This project is funded by the UK Government through the UK Community Renewal Fund.

 Willow Weaving with Maggie Cooper

 Support Heritage, learn a new skill and take your own willow weave home.
-Sessions are designed to be drop-in, but if busy you may have to come back later in the day.
+Sessions are designed to be drop in.

 - Thursday 14 April - Easter eggs